 What is donor breast milk?

-Women breastfeeding other mothers' babies is not a new concept.
+Women breastfeeding other mothers' babies isn’t a new concept.
 Informal sharing of breast milk has been documented in maternity wards in Australia since the 1940s.

-Parents usually source donor breast milk through:
+Parents usually get donor breast milk through:

 - milk banks — usually connected to a hospital neonatal intensive care unit (NICU)

 - informal networks on social media

-How do donor breast milk and milk banks work?
+How do milk banks work?

-Usually, breastfeeding women express breast milk, freeze it and deliver it to the milk bank.
+Breastfeeding women express breast milk, freeze it and deliver it to the milk bank.
 Sometimes the milk bank can pick it up.

-The milk bank may supply sterilised collection bottles, labels and breast pumps, and will provide instructions for women on how to transport and store the milk safely.
+The milk bank may give sterilised collection bottles, labels, and breast pumps.
+They will give instructions for women on how to transport and store the milk safely.

-- New South Wales, Queensland and South Australia: Australian Red Cross Lifeblood's Milk Bank
+- Australian Red Cross Lifeblood's Milk Bank (New South Wales, Queensland, and South Australia)

-- Victoria: Mercy Health Breastmilk Bank
+- Mercy Health Breastmilk Bank (Victoria)

-It is also possible to source donor breast milk informally, through social media networks.
+It’s also possible to source donor breast milk informally, through social media networks.
 These groups put parents in touch with donors and they share breast milk privately.
 But there are some important safety issues to consider.